 Apple cider vinegar has the highest rate of acidity, which you can add directly to larvae-infested water.
 Simply pour enough apple cider vinegar into the water to ensure an adequate kill rate, which is roughly 20% of an entire bottle.

 Even though vinegar is not outright effective at killing adult mosquitoes, this method will ensure that you are one step ahead of the mosquito reproductive life cycle.

 Adding vinegar to a spray bottle in a half and half mixture with water is also a great way to keep mosquitoes from landing on your skin.
 This method also works well when sprayed directly on foliage and crops within a garden to keep mosquitoes away.

-A vinegar spray solution for pest control is easy to make and is a great alternative to contact spray insecticides.
+A homemade bug killer vinegar for pest control is easy to make and is a great alternative to contact spray insecticides.

-Follow these steps to make your very own homemade vinegar pesticide:
+Follow these steps to make your very own homemade mosquito repellent:

 1. Purchase a vinegar that contains a strong potency.
 Apple cider vinegar is one of the strongest types of vinegar available, especially concentrations containing the “mother”, such as Bragg Organic Raw Apple Cider Vinegar.
 This type of vinegar is also well-tolerated on skin and foliage.

 2. Mix spray bottle with half and half dilution.
 Always aim to fill a bottle with 50% water and 50% vinegar.
 This will ensure that the vinegar has a mixing agent to bind to and decrease some of the powerful potency of the vinegar.
 It does not take much for vinegar to be effective.